Customize Record Details with Page Layouts

 - Drag the Fax field off the page layout and back onto the palette.Easy, right?
 Now, let’s make sure the sales reps don’t leave the Mobile field blank.
 Let’s make it a required field.

 - Hover over the Mobile field, then click the wrench icon.

 - Click Quick Save to save your changes without closing the page layout editor.

 You can assign page layouts to different user profiles.
 For example, you can create a customized page layout for managers and another page layout for standard users.
-To change page layout assignments, click Page Layout Assignment and then click Edit Assignment.
+To change page layout assignments, click Page Layouts, then click Page Layout Assignment, and then Edit Assignment.

 Maria wants to create an Energy Audit page layout just for her sales team so they can have the necessary field and related list information at their fingertips when they view the Energy Audit records.

 When the Energy Audit custom object was created, a system default Energy Audit page layout was created too.
 Right now, everyone in the org who views an Energy Audit record sees the information from that default layout.
 Maria is going to create a layout just for the sales people.

 - Click Energy Audit, then Page Layouts.